dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 Let's update our router configuration on `App.jsx`.

 First, let's make `/auth` the default route.
-This would force anyone visiting the page to be prompted to login first.
+This would force anyone visiting the page to be prompted to log in first.
 We need this because we want the `WelcomeView` to be our gatekeeper.
 If a user is not authenticated and attempts to visit any one route, the router will redirect them to `/auth` always.

 ```jsx